 Whether you love it, loathe it or simply accept it, social media is part of life, especially for teens.

-As the Principal of a school community, I have to deal with issues associated with social media use on a regular basis.
-They are often complex issues and there are typically no ‘right answers’ to draw on.
+Social media issues are often complex and there are typically no ‘right answers’ to drawn on.
 Having said that, there is a growing body of research from which can be gleaned some principles for wise usage.

 While social media is sometimes touted to combat loneliness, a significant body of research suggests it may have the opposite effect.
 By triggering comparison with others, it can raise doubts about self-worth, potentially leading to mental health issues such as anxiety and depression.
 In this article, I will explore some of these troubling issues through a balanced lens.

 Does social media impact how you feel?

 Researchers haven’t yet been able to prove a direct causative relationship between social media and mental health.
 However, it seems more than a coincidence that rates of anxiety and depression in young people have risen concurrently with those of social media usage.

 While social media may help to cultivate friendships and reduce loneliness, evidence suggests that excessive use negatively impacts self-esteem and life satisfaction.
 It’s also linked to an increase in mental health problems and suicidality (though not yet conclusively).